Poll: Most Americans Think Their Own Group Faces Discrimination

 Many factors play into the gap, including a considerable drop in crime rates involving African-Americans over that period and improved access to medical care for many people.
 What we're trying to explore with our "You, Me and Them" series and poll is how the stress-inducing experiences of discrimination in everyday life affect health.

-"Over 200 black people die prematurely every single day in America, in part because of racism in society," says David Williams, a senior research scientist at the Harvard Chan School who had pioneered work in the field of racial disparities in health care.
+"Over 200 black people die prematurely every single day in America, in part because of racism in society," says David Williams, a professor of public health at the Harvard Chan School who has pioneered work in the field of racial disparities in health care.
 "This poll helps us see where we need to take action to address the problem."

 The poll was conducted in the first quarter of 2017.
 A final report discussing major highlights from the series will be released in December.